Apply for your licence

 To apply for a licence as a company, one of the company’s officers should complete the application form.

-All officers of the company must be fit and proper persons to be officers of a licensee company by reason of personal character and financial position.
-Each officer of the company must consent to a criminal history check so we can ask New Zealand Police Vetting Service for information.
+All officers of the company must be proper persons to be officers of a licensee company by reason of personal character and financial position.
+Each officer of the company must consent to a conviction history check so we can ask New Zealand Police Vetting Service for information.
 This consent form is included in the application pack.

 Read more about getting a real estate company licence.